QMSS-GR5074-master/homework-1/README.md

 1. `[15 pts]` Open a pull request on this repo and let your teaching team know that you’ve finished this __Basics of git and GitHub__ review.

+From this point onwards, use the [**World Happiness AI Model Share** model playground](https://www.modelshare.org/detail/model:1289) created for this class.
+In particular, rely on the instructions and starter code in the [**World Happiness Model Submission Guide** notebook](https://www.modelshare.org/notebooks/notebook:284) to load the correct train and tests sets, and to submit your model to the competition created for this class.

 2. Using a Jupyter notebook, write a **report** on World Happiness data with the following information:

-  * `[15 pts]` Explore bivariate results (Use visualizations!) -- Describe any relationships you see between particular features and the target variable
+  * `[15 pts]` Explore **bivariate results** (Use visualizations!) -- Describe any relationships you see between particular features and the target variable
-  * `[15 pts]` Examine features that predict happiness categories using one or more models that allow for automatic feature selection. --  Explain any meaningful findings
+  * `[15 pts]` Examine **features that predict happiness categories** using one or more models that allow for automatic feature selection. --  Explain any meaningful findings
-  * `[30 pts]` Run at least three prediction models to try to predict World Happiness well. -- Discuss which models performed better and point out relevant hyper-parameter values for successful models.
+  * `[30 pts]` Run at least **three prediction models** to try to predict World Happiness well. -- Discuss which models performed better and point out relevant hyper-parameter values for successful models.
-  * `[10 pts]` Submit your best model to the leader board for the World Happiness AI Model Share competition.
+  * `[10 pts]` **Submit your best model** to the leader board for the **World Happiness AI Model Share** competition created for this class.
+Remember to use the instructions on the [**World Happiness Model Submission Guide** notebook](https://www.modelshare.org/notebooks/notebook:284), including the specific code to load your train and tests sets.

-  You are welcome, but not required, to add any other country level features you would like to your dataset before using the data to complete your report.
-There are no length requirements for this notebook.

 3. `[15 pts]` `push` your Jupyter notebook to this repo.
 Make sure to `commit` your progress throughout the day, and `push` your progress at the end of each day.
 Please note that you will not get credit for this item if you only `commit` and `push` once to the repo.